AFCAT Exam Pattern 2025: Section-Wise Syllabus

 • However, passing the exam will take you to the next stage: the Air Force Selection Board exam.

-IAF will prepare a list of shortlisted candidates who were able to pass the online AFCAT exam.
+IAF will prepare a list of shortlisted candidates who passed the online AFCAT exam.
 The Air Force will release the cut-off list on their official website.
 Candidates with their names on the list will be called for the next stage, the Air Force Selection Board Test.
-The AFSC testing centres are Mysuru, Dehradoon, Gandhinagar and Varanasi.
+The AFSC testing centres are Mysuru, Dehradun, Gandhinagar, and Varanasi.
 Shortlisted candidates have to go to these locations accordingly.

 AFSB’s first stage test is the screening test.
-It tests IAF tests candidates on various aspects under this test.
+It tests IAF test candidates on various aspects under this test.
 There are 3 further tests under this screening test.

 1. Officer Intelligence Rating Test.